tsender/bacre_2D/README.md

 Now we need to attach the [sensors](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/sensors.md).
 The vehicle in the experiments has a forward-facing camera and a localization sensor.
 - Open up your vehicle blueprint
 - Add the camera
-    - Add a CompleteCameraSensor at the location (150, 0, 140) centimeters relative to the mesh origin, with a zero roll, pitch, and yaw.
+    - Add a CompleteCameraSensor at the location (150, 0, 140) centimeters relative to the mesh origin, with zero roll, pitch, and yaw.
 Note, these coordinates are in the left-hand coordinate system.
     - Set both the `Image Height` and `Image Width` to 256.
     - Set the `Frame Rate` to 15 Hz.
     - Check the `Enable Depth Cam` box to enable the depth camera.